opengeolab/CA_LCZ_exercise_docs/source/analysis.rst

 Air temperature data
 +++++++++++++++++++++++

 Air temperature data at a city level are included in the `Climate variables for cities in Europe from 2008 to 2017 <https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-urban-climate-cities?tab=overview>`_ of the C3S CDS, which contains air temperature, specific humidity, relative humidity and wind speed for 100 European cities for the current climate.
-The variables are provided as netCDF files with an hourly temporal resolution on a 100m x 100 m spatial grid (CRS: ETRS89/LAEA Europe | EPSG: 3035).
+The variables are provided as netCDF files with an hourly temporal resolution on a 100m x 100 m spatial grid (*reference system: ETRS89/LAEA Europe | EPSG: 3035*).

 .. figure:: /images/cds_city_data.png
    :alt: text